US cruise industry sees increased bookings for 2012

 "And I think that bears out in the fact that we are seeing cruise bookings up over the same time last year.
 There is still a lot of consumer confidence in the cruise product."

-The buoyant industry outlook follows concern in the industry earlier this year that the Costa Concordia, which capsized on January 13 with the lossof 32 lives, would lead to cancellations and a dip in sales.
+The buoyant industry outlook follows concern in the industry earlier this year that the Costa Concordia, which capsized on Jan.
+13 with the lost of 32 lives, would lead to cancellations and a dip in sales.

 The captain of the ship faces multiple charges of manslaughter, causing a shipwreck and abandoning the ship before all its passengers and crew were off.